deepfakes/faceswap/docs/full/lib/model.rst

 -------------------

-The losses listed here are generated from the docstrings in :mod:`lib.model.losses_tf`, however the functions are excactly the same for :mod:`lib.model.losses_plaid`.
+The losses listed here are generated from the docstrings in :mod:`lib.model.losses_tf`, however the functions are exactly the same for :mod:`lib.model.losses_plaid`.
 The correct loss module will be imported as :mod:`lib.model.losses` depending on the backend in use.

 .. rubric:: Module Summary